Published on May 12, 2022 and last reviewed on Aug 23, 2022 - 5 min read

 Loss of appetite.

-One may have trouble with dehydration (low water content in the body).
+Dehydration (low water content in the body).

 With severe infection, some children show joint swelling, cough, runny nose, and sneezing.